eidoom/learning-pyglet/README.md

 * Explosive rounds need to impart more momentum into child asteroid system
 * Need to generalise code so can have random number of child asteroids created
 * Could add torpedoes, which start with low velocity but accelerate themselves and have more explosive power
 * Want to have player-bullet collisions for kinetic rounds, but not sure how to get around player immediately colliding with them since they're accelerating and bullet is not.
-Have set the initial separation larger for now, and players will have to know not to accelerate wile shooting.
+Have set the initial separation larger for now, and players will have to know not to accelerate while shooting.
 * Haven't nailed down the parent asteroid decay yet.
 Want child products to start closer and move apart

 ## Ad